 Story of Billion Minds

-It was always about working smart.
+It was always about doing great, meaningful work.
 But somehow that got lost.

-In the Winter of 2019 – Paul Slater was finishing up after a long week at the Microsoft Office in Bellevue Washington.
+It was the Winter of 2019 and Paul Slater was finishing up after a long week at the Microsoft Office in Bellevue Washington.
 He would have probably stayed longer, but he had promised to meet his colleague Ryan Tubbs after work to debrief.
 “I remember at the time I was a bit annoyed to be pulled away, but part of me knew I wasn’t getting much done anyway” Paul said.
-“It turned out those after dinner drinks changed both of our lives”.
+“It turned out those after-dinner drinks changed both of our lives”.

-That evening started in frustration, as Paul and Ryan compared notes on how little they felt they were getting accomplished, how difficult it was to focus, and how challenging it was to switch off at the end of the day.
+That evening started in frustration, as Paul and Ryan compared notes on how how difficult it was to focus and how challenging it was to switch off at the end of the day.

 It Was Supposed to be a Book